nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can view the tags in your contact list and task list and their frequencies, so that you can keep track of the tags you have used.
+You can view the tags in your contact list and task list, along with their frequencies, so that you can keep track of the tags you have used.

 <h4>Format:</h4>